-Advanced Fuels Fund
+Advanced Fuels Fund - second window

-Guidance document for applicants
+Guidance document for 2023 applicants

-Version 1.1
+Version 3.1

-This guidance document provides information on applying to the Department for Transport's Advanced Fuels Fund.
+This guidance document provides information on applying to the second window of the Department for Transport's Advanced Fuels Fund.
 This document should be read in advance of submitting any application and should be referred to throughout the process.

-Following a commitment laid out in the UK Government's October 2021 Net Zero Strategy, the Advanced Fuels Fund was launched on 19 July 2022 by the Department for Transport (DfT).
+Following a commitment laid out in the UK Government's October 2021 Net Zero Strategy, the first application window of the Advanced Fuels Fund was launched on 19 July 2022 by the Department for Transport (DfT).
+The second application window opened on 30 March 2023.
 The fund aims to support the UK's emerging advanced fuels sector, with the key objective of the Advanced Fuels Fund being to: